junglesta/wherenodoctor/_posts/2016-01-01-18-urinary-system-and-genitals.md

 • If any urine is coming out at all, do not use the catheter.

-• If the person cannot urinate, first have him try to urinate while sitting in a tub of warm water (p.
-236).
+• If the person cannot urinate, first have him try to urinate while sitting in a tub of warm water ([page 236](#page-236)).
 Begin the recommended medicine (for gonorrhea or prostate trouble) at once.

 • If the person has a very full, painful bladder and cannot urinate, or if he or she begins to show signs of poisoning from urine, then and only then use a catheter.